jokob-sk/NetAlertX/front/plugins/README.md

 ## Overview

 PiAlert comes with a plugin system to feed events from third-party scripts into the UI and then send notifications, if desired.
 The highlighted functionality this plugin system supports, is dynamic creation of a simple UI to interact with the discovered objects, a mechanism to surface settings of plugins in the UI, or to import objects into existing PiAlert database tables.
+(Currently update/overwriting of existing objects is not supported.)

 Example use cases for plugins could be: